 Children grow and develop at different rates, but most will reach several milestones between the ages of 3 and 5.
-A child who is not meeting milestones and/or struggling to learn, may need additional supports to help them prepare for kindergarten.
+A child who is not meeting milestones or struggling to learn may need additional supports to help them prepare for kindergarten.

-Michigan Early Childhood Special Education (ECSE) services include special instruction and related services provided to young children, ages 3 through 5, who qualify under the Individuals with Disabilities Act (IDEA, Part B, Section 619).
-A Free and Appropriate Public Education (FAPE) is offered to all eligible children at no cost to families, and in the Least Restrictive Environment (LRE).
+Michigan Early Childhood Special Education (ECSE) services include special instruction and related services for children, ages 3 through 5, who qualify under the Individuals with Disabilities Act (IDEA, Part B, Section 619).
+A Free and Appropriate Public Education (FAPE) is offered to all eligible children (at no cost), in the Least Restrictive Environment (LRE).
 LRE means that young children with disabilities should get services in community-based preschool settings and programs whenever possible.
-View the Pre-K Parent Toolkit to learn tips and expert advice on how to support your preschooler's learning and overall development.

 - Specific Learning Disability